Nanjing Massacre

-Rabe's Safety Zone was mostly a success, and is credited with saving at least 200,000 lives.
+An International Committee of Westerners, including Nazi German citizen John Rabe, created the Nanking Safety Zone in an attempt to protect civilians.
+The Safety Zone was mostly a success, and is credited with saving at least 200,000 lives.

 After the war, Matsui and several other commanders at Nanjing were found guilty of war crimes and executed.
 Some other Japanese military leaders in charge at the time of the Nanjing Massacre were not tried only because by the time of the tribunals they had either already been killed or committed ritual suicide.
 Asaka was granted immunity as a member of the imperial family and never tried.
 The massacre remains a contentious topic in Sino-Japanese relations, as Japanese nationalists and historical revisionists, including top government officials, have either denied or minimized the massacre.

 Military situation

 The Second Sino-Japanese War commenced on July 7, 1937, following the Marco Polo Bridge incident, and rapidly escalated into a full-scale war in northern China between the Chinese and Japanese armies.
 The National Revolutionary Army, however, wanted to avoid a decisive conflict in the northern region and instead opened a second front by launching offensives against Japanese forces in Shanghai.
 In response, Japan deployed an army led by General Iwane Matsui, to fight the Chinese forces in Shanghai.

 In August 1937, the Japanese army invaded Shanghai, where they met strong resistance and suffered heavy casualties.
 The battle was bloody as both sides faced attrition in urban hand-to-hand combat.
 Although the Japanese forces succeeded in forcing the Chinese forces into retreat, the General Staff Headquarters in Tokyo initially decided not to expand the war because they wanted the war to end.
 However, there was a significant disagreement between the Japanese government and its army in China.
 Matsui had expressed his intention to advance on Nanjing even before departing for Shanghai.
 He firmly believed that capturing Nanjing, the Chinese capital, would lead to the collapse of the entire Nationalist Government of China, thereby securing a swift and decisive victory for Japan.
 The General Staff Headquarters in Tokyo eventually relented to the demands of the Imperial Japanese Army in China by approving the operation to attack and capture Nanjing.